 Payments may also be mailed as checks and we do accept postmark as paid date.

-The Town of Maggie Valley has been awarded the Certificate of Achievement for Excellence in Financial Reporting for fourteen consecutive years.
+The Town of Maggie Valley has been awarded the Certificate of Achievement for Excellence in Financial Reporting.

 The Certificate of Achievement for Excellence in Financial Reporting is awarded by the Government Finance Officers Association of the United States and Canada (GFOA).
 The Certificate of Achievement is the highest form of recognition in the area of governmental accounting and financial reporting, and its attainment represents a significant accomplishment by a government and its management.

 The Comprehensive Annual Financial Report (CAFR) is judged by an impartial panel to meet the high standards of the program including demonstrating a constructive “spirit of full disclosure” to clearly communicate its financial story and motivate potential users and user groups to read the CAFR.

 In the Town of Maggie Valley, information on land, buildings, mobile homes, campers and other personal property is provided by the Haywood County Tax Assessors office.

 Residents are required to report to the county tax office by January 31 each year, their taxable property such as boats and business equipment, etc. Tagged motor vehicles that are registered with the NC Division of Motor Vehicles are not required to be reported.

 Property taxes on real estate and certain personal property other than motor vehicles are billed in the fall of each year.
 You will receive two separate tax bills each year, one from the Town of Maggie Valley and one from Haywood County.
 Property taxes must be paid by January 5th to avoid penalties.